Cubs fans go crazy after World Series win

 World Series 2016: Cubs vs. Indians

-Dexter Fowler of the Cubs celebrates with Jason Heyward after defeating the Cleveland Indians 5-1 in Game 2.
+Dexter Fowler of the Cubs celebrates with Jason Heyward after defeating the Indians 5-1 in Game 2.

 World Series 2016: Cubs vs. Indians